RadiyaBegum/RadiyaBegum/README.md

 - 💞️ I’m looking to collaborate on something.
 - 📫 How to reach me radiyakbegum@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am a Muslim.
+- ⚡ Fun fact: I am a Hufflepuff.

 <!---
 RadiyaBegum/RadiyaBegum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.